MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/upgrade/installing-on-first-computer.md

     -   Follow the instructions in the Dynamics GP Utilities windows to upgrade tables on your server, upgrade your companies, and upgrade modified forms and reports.
 See Chapter 6, “Company data conversion,” for more information.

     -   After using Dynamics GP Utilities, you can install additional component applications on the server computer.
-See [Chapter 8, “Installation package,”](#_Installation_package) or [Installing an additional component](#_Installing_an_additional) on page 50 for more information.
+See [Creating an Installation package](creating-an-installation-package.md) or [Installing an additional component](installing-additional-components.md) for more information.